 Tooth Decay or Cavities

 Symptoms: Short (less than few seconds) and sharp pain on cold food/drinks.
+Can also present as tooth sensitivity.

 Bacteria present on our teeth feed on sugar and produce acids that attack our teeth, causing breakdown of the tooth surface and resulting in a hole.
 With a high sugar intake in our diet, the bacteria produce more acids and tooth starts to decay.